Get Help Today. (800) 516-4357

 When combined, both drug effects can lead to even greater health hazards.
 Marijuana can cause drowsiness, delayed reactions, as well as result in misbehavior and poor decision making.
 These effects can be augmented when used with Klonopin.

 Klonopin has an even stronger effect on the mind and body than marijuana.
 Use of Klonopin can result in the same symptoms mentioned above but can also result in difficulty breathing.
-In fact, the CDC asserts that benzodiazepines such as Klonopin are responsible for nearly a third of prescription drug overdose deaths.
+In fact, the National Institute on Drug Abuse said there were 12,499 drug overdose deaths involving benzodiazepines between 2019 and 2021.

 Physical Effects of Mixing These Substances